 Frida Kahlo: The Complete Paintings

-Kahlo was a key player in politics, gender, sexuality, and feminism—and now you can admire all of her 152 paintings in one XXL monograph format.
-The book showcases her enticing and admirable self-portraits, along with rare photos, diary entries, letters, and an illustrated biography.
+Frida Kahlo was a key player in politics, gender, sexuality, and feminism—and now you can admire all of her 152 paintings in one XXL monograph format.
+The book showcases her enticing and admirable self-portraits, along with rare photos, diary entries, letters, and an illustrated biography—all for $80 off.

 Massimo Listri: The World’s Most Beautiful Libraries

+Yep, a book about places where people keep books.
 We love buying books, so it’s only natural we admire the many places where they’re stored.
-Massimo Listri traveled to some of the finest libraries in the world to admire its beautiful architecture.
+Massimo Listri traveled to some of the finest libraries in the world to admire their beautiful architecture.
 Libraries he explored range from medieval to 19th-century institutions, and are portrayed through impeccable photography.

-Learn all about the erotic history of humanity, while tapping into your own sexual fantasies.
+Learn all about the erotic history of humanity, while tapping into your own sexual fantasies with loads of spicy imagery.
 The book highlights select excerpts from writers including Voltaire and Verlaine, along with works from artists such as Matisse and Boucher.

 That’s just the tip of the iceberg, so get in there and beef up that bookshelf.